Mendoza, Argentina

 When we asked people living in Mendoza about club and activities where newcomers can meet others, they responded:

 "Expats in Mendoza often join clubs and activities such as wine tasting, hiking, and language exchange groups.
 Expats can also meet people by attending local events such as festivals, concerts, and art exhibitions.
 Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as well as to attend meetups and networking events.
-Finally, expats can also meet people by simply exploring the city and striking up conversations with locals," said one expat who made the move to Mendoza.
+Finally, expats can also meet people by simply exploring the city and striking up conversations with locals," commented one expat who made the move to Mendoza.

 What should I bring when moving to Mendoza?